 Additional From Kansas City, October 3, 1861

 That your readers may be correctly informed concerning General Lane’s march upon Osceola, I furnish you the facts in this communication.
 Information was received that the rebels had left a large amount of army stores in Osceola; that General Price had been repulsed from before Lexington, and that in all probability, he would be in full retreat in a few days.
 The object of the expedition was to cut off the enemy’s retreat, to seize his stores, and to attend to any other business along the route which the cause might demand.
-It was also reported that the enemy had assembled in force at Papinsville, and one or two other places along the line of our contemplated march.
+It was also reported that the enemy had assembled in force at Papinsville and one or two other places along the line of our contemplated march.

-The advanced column, consisting of infantry, cavalry and artillery, left camp in the evening of September 17th, under command of Colonel Montgomery, with the intention of surprising the enemy at Papinsville at daybreak next morning.
+The advanced column, consisting of infantry, cavalry, and artillery, left camp in the evening of September 17th, under command of Colonel Montgomery, with the intention of surprising the enemy at Papinsville at daybreak the next morning.
 But, he had vamoosed the ranch, and on our arrival but few families were left, and these were the rankest kind of Unionists.

 On we moved, nothing important occurring until we came to the Sac River, five miles west of Osceola.
 Here, a Mr. Harris, formerly a Quartermaster in the rebel army, was trying to raise a force to prevent our crossing.
 General Rains had burned the fine bridge at this point early in the season, and this is the only place at which the stream is fordable for many miles.

 Colonel Montgomery was too quick for him and the rebel Harris became our prisoner.
 We reached Osceola a little after night set in, and through a mistake of the guide, got upon the suburbs of the town before we were aware of it.
-As our advance under command of Colonel Weir were moving along upon the road a heavy fire was opened upon it from the bushes nearby.
+As our advance under command of Colonel Weir was moving along upon the road a heavy fire was opened upon it from the bushes nearby.
 The veterans halted and returned the compliment.
-The enemy fired again by which their position was better understood, our men then gave him a fire from successive platoons.
+The enemy fired again by which their position was better understood, our men then gave him fire from successive platoons.
 He fired a third line and fled, leaving 14 dead and wounded upon the field, or rather in the bush.
 Whilst our men were still in position another volley was poured into them from a log house nearby.
 Captain Moonlight turned upon them his howitzer, which soon routed the rebels, and fired the building.
-On our side two men were slightly wounded.
+On our side, two men were slightly wounded.
 No other casualties occurred.
 The missiles of the enemy passed from one to four feet over our heads.
 The behavior of Colonel Weir and of his command was as cool and brave as could be desired.

 Our men slept upon their arms that night and the first object that met their eyes in the morning was the succession flag floating over the courthouse.
-This, of itself, was enough to condemn that temple of justice to destruction, but in addition, all appearances indicted that the rebels had turned it into a fortification to be used in the defense of treason and traitors.
+This, of itself, was enough to condemn that temple of justice to destruction, but in addition, all appearances indicated that the rebels had turned it into a fortification to be used in the defense of treason and traitors.
 Captain Moonlight’s howitzer dispatched its missile of destruction against it, and soon the building was a heap of ruins.
 Slowly and carefully our men then advanced upon the town, but the enemy had fled, and the fighting part of the expedition was at an end.
 An examination was then made of the character of the town.
 A large quantity of lead, some powder, army clothing and provisions were found.
 All our wagons were loaded to their utmost capacity, and the order was given to return to camp.
 Colonel Weir favored sparing the rebel town, but the counsel of Colonels Montgomery and Richey prevailed, and the business portion thereof was committed to the flames.
 The reasons for its destruction were:

 - It was traitorous to the core – but one loyalist could be found in it.